tumagonx/nwjs_docs_old/MAS:-Packaging-your-app.md

 ### Getting the custom NW.js app

 NW.js offers a custom build that can be submitted to Mac App Store.
 This custom built version excludes the use of various obsolete and private APIs utilized by Chromium and WebKit.
-For more details, please see [[Mac App Store Submission Guideline]].
+For more details, please see [[Mac App Store (MAS) Submission Guideline]].

 Mac App Store NW.js build can be downloaded here: [0.12.3](http://buildbot-master.nwjs.io:8010/builders/mac64_nw12_mas) or [externally hosted 0.12.2](https://github.com/alexeyst/node-webkit-macappstore/archive/master.zip)).

 *Note:* NW.js Mac App Store support is in beta.
 Links will be updated.

+### Automatic builds

+You can use [nwjs-macappstore-builder](https://github.com/johansatge/nwjs-macappstore-builder) by [Johan Satgé](https://github.com/johansatge).

 ### Custom build limitations